SkylineCommunications/dataminer-docs/connector-help/connector_help/Teracom_Site_View_Manager.md

 On this page, you can also see the current **Processing Task** and the **Current Task Status**.

-The other data pages of the driver contain tables with the data used to created specific types of Visio drawings.
+The other data pages of the connector contain tables with the data used to created specific types of Visio drawings.